OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-definitions-schema.rst

       - Audit the events produced by inbound remote procedure call connections.
 This state corresponds with the following GUID specified in ntsecapi.h: 0cce922e-69ae-11d9-bed3-505054503030.
 This state corresponds with the following Advanced Audit Policy: Detailed Tracking: Audit RPC Events
     * - directory_service_access
       - win-def:EntityStateAuditType (0..1)
-      - Audit the events produced when a Active Directory Domain Services object is accessed.
+      - Audit the events produced when an Active Directory Domain Services object is accessed.
 This state corresponds with the following GUID specified in ntsecapi.h: 0cce923b-69ae-11d9-bed3-505054503030.
 This state corresponds with the following Advanced Audit Policy: DS Access: Audit Directory Service Access
     * - directory_service_changes
       - win-def:EntityStateAuditType (0..1)
       - Audit the events produced when changes are made to Active Directory Domain Services objects.
 This state corresponds with the following GUID specified in ntsecapi.h: 0cce923c-69ae-11d9-bed3-505054503030.
 This state corresponds with the following Advanced Audit Policy: DS Access: Audit Directory Service Changes